Rahul-Jadvani/punith/README.md

 # Kannada to English Translator

-A full-stack web application that translates Kannada or broken English into fluent, grammatically correct English using Google Translate and OpenAI GPT-4o.
+A full-stack web application that translates Kannada or broken English into fluent, grammatically correct English using Google Translate and Cohere's grammar correction API.

 ## Features